Automattic/isolated-block-editor/README.md

 An optional value (blocks) for the editor to show.
 If provided, it will be used as the internal value/blocks to display.This property is experimental and can change or be removed at any time.

+#### __experimentalOnSelection

+An optional callback that will be called when the selection changes in the editor.
+The only parameter passed to the callback will be the new selection value.

 #### onError

 Callback if an error occurs.